fwcd/bassline/README.md

 # Bassline
-A DJing application running on Electron.
+A DJing application featuring 4 Decks and an innovative 2D-crossfader.

 ## To Use
 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: